Our Network

 Interim CEO

-Eugenia Mazurenko is the Interim CEO and the of Global Fellows in Courage, co-founder of “Philanthropy in Ukraine”, chair of the board “Voices of children.”
+Eugenia Mazurenko is the Interim CEO of Global Fellows in Courage, co-founder of “Philanthropy in Ukraine”, chair of the board “Voices of children.”
 She is a strategic leader with extensive experience in philanthropy, fundraising, and nonprofit development.
 Eugenia has successfully built global partnerships and secured major funding for impact-driven initiatives.

 Kelly (Ramirez) Stone